Putting Patients First by Accelerating Vulnerability Management of IoMT

 First, we need to identify the rapid shift in healthcare technology adoption, including the dire need for digital transformation in the environment of care.
 Second, we need to accept that the threat landscape is constantly evolving, with creative adversary techniques.
-Third, we need to challenge the status quo, improve skill gaps, and accelerate prioritization of activities essential to manage the complexities of these systems.
+Third, we need to challenge the status quo, improve skill gaps, and accelerate the prioritization of activities essential to manage the complexities of these systems.

-Taking the example of an operating room, majority of the medical devices are connected to the network or to one another to provide the most clinical functionality.
+Taking the example of an operating room, the majority of the medical devices are connected to the network or to one another to provide the most clinical functionality.
 With most of them falling under the “legacy” category, many have security flaws such as plain text passwords, insecure application programming interfaces (APIs), outdated plugins, and unmonitored ports and services that open numerous doors to an attacker to render the clinical services inoperable.
 We have seen numerous occasions where hospitals have diverted patients when adversaries encrypt their data and deny access to critical, if not all, information systems.
-Most commonly used systems like hospital communication, lab ordering, medication supply, radiology, and patient charting become unusable, creating additional paths for medical errors, safety events, and even fatalities.
+The most commonly used systems like hospital communication, lab ordering, medication supply, radiology, and patient charting become unusable, creating additional paths for medical errors, safety events, and even fatalities.

 For example, a device that stores or transmits personal health information (PHI) will generally be a higher priority to fix than one that doesn’t.
 Similarly, a device that is connected to or communicates with critical systems should be prioritized over one that isn’t, because attackers will often move laterally within an organization once they compromise a system.

 Finally, we must move beyond a myopic fixation on patching as the only solution to vulnerability management.
 When taking the device’s clinical workflow into account, in many cases workarounds are possible that effectively mitigate or even eliminate the risk of a vulnerability without patching and without compromising care delivery.